Have fun converting grams to cups for commonly used baking ingredients, such as flour, sugar, butter, cocoa powder, and many more.

-In the baking world, grams are metric units of mass (weight) to measure ingredients with preciseness.
+In the baking world, a gram is a metric unit of weight to measure ingredients with preciseness.

 Jump to: